 Maxine progressively ascends to the reverse infra-world of the higher floor of the building where she meets the arch-fiend Gabriel Ice.
 Describing the party as she walks to the top of the building allows Pynchon to juxtapose scenes of compulsive financial excess where post-traumatic financial loss is depicted with a corresponding dissociative emotion in participants.

 Like in the Vip passage, the light tone of the gathering dissipates the expression of emotion in characters while they engage in mechanical repetition of past experiences.
-As Maxine addresses Vyrva, there is “[n]o direct eye contact [. . .] her gaze wandering instead to the giant screens overhead” (2014: 304) “onto which bloom and fade loops of historical highlights” as if subtitled by “vintage stock quotations from the boom-years NASDAQ crawl[ing] along a ticker display on a frieze” (2014: 302), while Gabriel Ice’s eyes are described as “less expressive than many Maxine has noted at the fish market” (2014: 310).
+As Maxine addresses Vyrva, there is “[n]o direct eye contact [. . .] her gaze wandering instead to the giant screens overhead” (2014: 304) “onto which bloom and fade loops of historical highlights” that appear as if they were subtitled by “vintage stock quotations from the boom-years NASDAQ crawl[ing] along a ticker display on a frieze” (2014: 302).
+Also Gabriel Ice’s eyes are described as “less expressive than many Maxine has noted at the fish market” (2014: 310).
 Instead of partaking in the gathering with genuine joy, a “flow of dancers, drinkers and dopers” (2014: 309) party like mindless automata: “[p]artying everywhere.
 Sweeping into it, swept…” that are deprived of individual identity as they become mere “[f]aces in motion” (2014: 306).

 Also like in the Vip passage, and despite the light tone of the gathering, the obscenity of financial excess is morally condemned by the narrative choice of a pervading presence of the scatological in the form of an ascending succession of toilets, where dirt, drug use, sex and extreme luxury metaphorically juxtapose with the more conventional use of the facility.
 The first toilet on the route